 This is why the marketing of opportunity zones is being directed primarily at sellers of equities or private companies.
 Heretofore, these investors had little place to hide from taxes due on realized capital gains.
-Now they can significantly defer and reduce this tax.
-Furthermore, where highly appreciated equities are concerned, creating an income stream for investors is not necessarily an issue.
-As common stock, more often than not, it did not provide one before.
+Now they have the potential to defer and reduce this tax.
+Furthermore, where highly appreciated equities are concerned, creating a potential income stream for investors is not necessarily an issue.
+As common stock, more often than not, it may not have provided one before.

 Finally, the majority of opportunity zone investments are expected to be residential (apartments).
 Therefore, in those geographic areas of highest opportunity zone concentration, investor concerns regarding excess supply are legitimate.
 The last time real estate developers were handed tax incentives by the government, things did not end well.